About SMITH

 SMITH – Smart Medical Technology for Healthcare

-Sustainably improve Clinical Research and Patient Care
+Sustainably improving Clinical Research and Patient Care

 The goal is to digitally network patient data, generated during a hospital stay, across sites to strengthen clinical research and customize patient care.

-Cross-site linking of research and care data
+Linking research and care data across sites

-Concrete applications exemplify the medical added value
+Concrete applications create added value for clinical care

 Flyer SMITH Consortium